 This course is suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists and continence nurse advisors.

-- Gleaning clinical information to create a management plan
+- Identify clinical information to create a management plan.

-- Understanding complications such as recurrent urinary tract infections, overactive bladder or underactive bladder.
+- Compare complications such as recurrent urinary tract infections, overactive bladder or underactive bladder.